MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 1. Connect to Rstudio serveur of the IFB

-In a web browser, connect to https://rstudio.cluster.france-bioinformatique.fr/auth-sign-in and log in using your user name and pasword (same as for ssh connection)
+In a web browser, connect to https://rstudio.cluster.france-bioinformatique.fr/auth-sign-in and log in using your user name and password (same as for ssh connection)

 ![Rstudio_login](./images/Rstudio.png)